BenGreenberg31/Final_Project/milestone-1/April_18_Report.md

 ```
 ## Network Generation: Becca
-Disscussed ideas for network generation.
+Discussed ideas for network generation.
 Created plans for some intial networks to create.

 ## Visualization: Katie
 Plan to use gephi to visualize.
 Will enable filtering by attributes - particularly highlight by crew member, by director, by project to examine director's influence across different crew members and the connections crew members have had.